SatyamRaj1905/Main-Web-Dev/Auth using cookies/AuthUsingCookies.md

 > credentials : true,
 > origin : "http://localhost:5173"
 > })) __// Basically you have to put the url of FRONTEND in the "origin" part which is allowed to set the cookie__
+>
+> If the above is not the case then you do not have to do this thing

 **Step 5 ->** Add a dummy `sign in` endpoint